 Since launching in 2015, the Peace Day Challenge has reached 148 countries and all 50 U.S. states, engaged hundreds of schools and dozens of organizations, and inspired social media posts from high-profile individuals and a broad public audience reaching tens of millions of people.

-- Gain practical peacebuilding skills through USIP’s online courses, available tuition-free through the end of 2020.
+- Gain practical peacebuilding skills through USIP’s online courses, available tuition-free on our Global Campus platform.

 - Post messages of peace around your home, school, place of worship or community.

 - Make a personal pledge to be a peacebuilder from now on, by seeking nonviolent ways to manage conflict and by seeking out opportunities to take positive action for peace in your everyday life.